ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   As soon as a truthy value is found, the remaining options are not checked.
 Therefore experienced programmers often:
         *   Put the code most likely to return true first in OR operations, and false answers first in AND operations.
         *   Place the options requiring the most processing power last, just in  case another value returns true and they do not need to be run.
+*   Loops
+    -   Loops check a condition.
+If it returns true, a code block will run.
+Then the condition will be checked again and if it still returns true, the code block will run again.
+It repeats until the condition returns false.
+There are three common types of loops:
+        *   For - If you need to run code a specific number of times, use a for loop. it is the most common loop.
+In a for loop, the condition is usually a counter which is used to tell how many times the loop should run.
+        *   While - If you do not know how many times the code should run, you can use a while loop.
+Here the condition can be something other than a counter, and the code will continue to loop for as long as the condition is true.
+        *   Do While - the do... while loop is very similar to the while loop, but has one key difference: it will always run the statements inside the curly braces at least once, even if the condition evaluates to false.
+    -   for (let i = 0; i < 10; i++) {
+    -   document.write(i);
+    -   }
+        *   This is a for loop. the condition is a counter that counts to ten.
+The result would write "0123456789" to the page.
+        *   If the variable i is less than ten, the code inside the curly braces is executed.
+Then the counter is incremented.
+        *   The condition is checked again, if i is less than ten it runs again.